jewel/clearskies/PROTOCOL.md

 The human-sharable versions of the keys are written with a prefix of 'CLEARSKY', a letter that represents the key type, 'W' for the read-write key, 'R' for the read-only key, and 'U' for the untrusted key.
-The key data itself is then represented as must be represented as base32, as defined in [RFC 4648](http://tools.ietf.org/html/rfc4648), with the equals-sign padding at the end removed.
+The key data itself is be represented as base32, as defined in [RFC 4648](http://tools.ietf.org/html/rfc4648), with the equals-sign padding at the end removed.
 Finally, a LUN check digit is added, using the [LUN mod N algorithm](http://en.wikipedia.org/wiki/Luhn_mod_N_algorithm).